Skip to content

 Step 1: Install Julia

-Visit julialang.org/downloads and follow the instructions.
+Visit julialang.org/downloads and follow the installation instructions:

 For macOS: